 Staying Hydrated Without a Caffeine or Carbonated Drink – Limonana

-This week, the weather forecast for the Vancouver area is for hot and hotter, so I thought it would good to revisit a wonderful summer drink that I enjoy to help cool off, and replace fluids.
+This week, the weather forecast for the Vancouver area is for hot and hotter, so I thought it would be good to revisit a wonderful summer drink that I enjoy to help cool off and replace fluids.

 This week’s weather forecast – hot and hotter (from the Weather Network)

-Most people know that when it’s hot out that they need to drink more but are concerned that caffeine-containing drinks such as iced coffee, tea, or matcha or various types of sodas such as cola which contain caffeine can cause dehydration.
+Most people know that when it’s hot out they need to drink more, but are concerned that caffeine-containing drinks such as iced coffee, tea, or matcha—or various types of sodas such as cola—can cause dehydration.
 But is it true?

-Limonana is a drink that I only learned about a few years ago (and wrote about here) and that I enjoyed so much yesterday that I put up a new pitcher at lunch time, and have it chilling in the fridge for later.
-Since I wrote about it in 2016, I have lost more than 50 pounds and put my type 2 diabetes and high blood pressure into remission, so no longer make that sugary version that I wrote about previously.
+Limonana is a drink that I only learned about a few years ago.
+Since I first wrote about it in 2016, I have lost more than 50 pounds and put my type 2 diabetes and high blood pressure into remission, so I no longer make the sugary version.
 The recipe below is what I am making now.

-“Limonana” is named for it’s two main ingredients, lemon and mint.
-In Arabic or Hebrew, “limon” means lemon, and “nana” means mint and this drink is lemonade with a twist.
-It is a wonderfully refreshing and cooling drink on the hottest of days, like today or this weekend.
+“Limonana” is named for its two main ingredients: lemon and mint.
+In Arabic or Hebrew, “limon” means lemon, and “nana” means mint.
+It is a wonderfully refreshing drink for the hottest of days.

 • 3 lemons